 National Constitution Center

-On October 1, the Penn Museum will begin accepting reservations for groups up to 10 people, with one group per hour permitted.
-The museum, which recently renovated its main entrance as well as its Middle East, Mexico and Central America, and Africa galleries, will offer guided tours for up to five people at a time, however groups of 10 who wish to stay together can self-guide their way through the galleries.
-Adult group tours are also available in a virtual format, including online gallery tours and a digital version of the museum’s popular Ancient Alcohol After Hours experience.
-For more information on Penn Museum’s group tour experience, click here.
+The Penn Museum, which recently renovated its main entrance as well as its Middle East, Mexico and Central America, and Africa galleries, now allows groups to book their visit with no restrictions.
+Adult group tours are also available in a virtual format, including online gallery tours and a digital version of the museum’s popular Ancient Alcohol experience.
+For more information on Penn Museum’s group tour experience, click here, and to inquire about scheduling a group visit, email the museum’s Group Sales Manager.
 To book a virtual group tour program, click here.

 TIP: Groups shouldn’t miss Penn Museum’s new exhibition The Stories We Wear, which explores 2,500 years of style from civilizations from around the globe and examines the role clothing and accessories play as expressions of identity in different societies.